liferay/liferay-docs/develop/tutorials/articles/customizing-portal/overriding-portal-services.markdown

 # Overriding Liferay's Services

 Liferay does a lot of things, and Liferay's engineers have thought a lot about how that functionality should be implemented.
-There are ,however, occasions where you'll want to override Liferay's core functionality, or simply add to it.
+There are, however, occasions where you'll want to override Liferay's core functionality, or simply add to it.
 The possibilities for modifying Liferay are nearly endless, when you consider that all of Liferay's functionality is published in a layer of services that you can modify quite easily.
-For example, each time a `User` is added, you might want to add a `CalendarBooking` for their birth date (in other words, any time `UserLocalService.addUser` is called, you want to call `CalendarBookingLocalServiceUtil.addCalendarBooking()`).
+For example, each time a `User` is added, you might want to add a `CalendarBooking` for his or her birth date (in other words, any time `UserLocalService.addUser` is called, you'd call `CalendarBookingLocalServiceUtil.addCalendarBooking()`).

 Consider a more detailed scenario.
-Your company's crackpot design team has redesigned Liferay's Shopping portlet, and the development team now has to implement their whimsical plans; when adding a shopping category, your administrators will now be entering an Image URL for a shopping category image, and the image will be displayed when a user mouses over a product.
-You already know how to modify the View layer, and you're going to create a new Service Builder entity.
-The new entity, `ShoppingCategoryImage`, will need to be added each time a `ShoppingCategory` is added.
-There's a lot involved in this project, but at least one of your tasks in the back end will involve modifying Liferay's service, `ShoppingCategoryLocalService.addCategory()`, so that your new entity is added each time the service is called.
+Your company's ambitious design team has redesigned Liferay's Shopping portlet, and the development team now has to implement their whimsical plans.
+When adding a shopping category, your administrators must now enter an Image URL for a shopping category image, and the image should be displayed when a user mouses over a product.
+You already know how to modify the View layer, and you need a new Service Builder entity to deal with it: `ShoppingCategoryImage`.
+This must be added every time you add a `ShoppingCategory`.
+Adding the image whenever the category is added requires modifying a service method, `ShoppingCategoryLocalService.addCategory()`.
 You can accomplish this by extending the `ShoppingCategoryLocalServiceWrapper` and adding your functionality to it.

 Liferay's services are declared as API providers, as evidenced by the `@ProviderType` annotation used by the service interfaces.
 Liferay generates